 Once you are cleared for the procedure, the staff at Vineyard Hills Dental Care will take an impression of your mouth to create a new tooth in a dental lab.
 Each synthetic tooth will match the size and shape of the surrounding teeth, along with having a perfect color match.
 This way your smile will appear completely natural once we complete the procedure.
 Many patients are satisfied with the results since no one can tell the difference between which teeth are real and which ones are synthetic.

 Teeth restored with implants will not get cavities.
 A replacement tooth, or crown, does not decay like a natural tooth.
 However, you still need to brush, floss and care for it and your surrounding natural teeth in the same manner as natural teeth.
 Regular professional cleanings and dental checkups are also essential.

 Livermore Dental Implants

-The next step in the procedure is to have a metal post implanted under the gum line.
-This aspect of the procedure is what sets dental implants apart from other forms of cosmetic dentistry and Dr. Hubbs is a true expert at performing the procedure.
-The metal post is secured to the jawbone in order to create a durable, synthetic root system that rivals the strength of natural roots with one exception – metal can’t become infected.
+The next step in the procedure is to implant a metal post under the gum line.
+This aspect of the procedure is what sets an implant apart from other forms of cosmetic dentistry.
+The metal post is secured to the jawbone in order to create a durable, synthetic root system that rivals the strength of natural roots; with one exception that the metal cannot face infection.
 Over the course of a couple of months, the metal post and jawbone will fuse together.
-This creates a level of durability that cannot be replicated in any other type of procedure.
+This creates a level of durability that cannot be replicated in other types of procedures.

-Afterwards, Dr. Hubbs will secure the new synthetic tooth to the metal post at the surface of the gums.
+Afterward, we will secure the new synthetic tooth to the metal post at the surface of the gums.
 The new tooth is attached so securely, that patients can eat their favorite foods, maintain an active lifestyle, play sports, and more, without fear of their tooth becoming loose or falling out.
-Patients throughout CA enjoy the benefits that come from never having to worry about their tooth again.
+Patients can enjoy the benefits that come from never having to worry about their tooth again.

 Caring for Dental Implants